Gottlieb Olpp: Education

 From 1878 to 1891, he received schooling in Johanneum, Gütersloh and was raised in Salm-Horstmar.
-After completing his Abitur primus omnium in 1891, he pursued medical schooling in Marburg (1891–1893), Tübingen (SS 1893) und Munich (1893–1895).
+After completing his Abitur primus omnium in 1891, he pursued medical schooling at Marburg University (1891–1893), the University of Tübingen (summer term 1893), and the Ludwig-Maximilians-Universität München (1893–1895).
 While at these three places, he was active at the Christian student fraternity, Wingolf, where he remained in touch for life.
-His doctoral dissertation on Ein Fall von eitriger Pyelonephritis nach Nephrolithiasis (A case of Kidney Infection festering to Kidney Stones) was completed magna cum laude in 1895 in Munich.
+His doctoral dissertation on Ein Fall von eitriger Pyelonephritis nach Nephrolithiasis (A case of Kidney Infection festering to Kidney Stones) was completed magna cum laude in 1895 at the Ludwig-Maximilians-Universität München.
 In 1896, he graduated.
-In the following years, he continued to build expertise in the areas of Infectious-and-Tropical Diseases by studying in London, Edinburgh, Liverpool, Berlin and Paris.
+In the following years, he continued to build expertise in the areas of Infectious-and-Tropical Diseases by studying at the University of London, the University of Edinburgh, the University of Liverpool, the Friedrich Wilhelm University of Berlin, and the University of Paris.
 On 26 October 1897, he entered the Sanitation Corps in the Bavarian Army (Bayerische Armee).
 He was also listed in their handbook as a doctor and a Landwehr for Munich.
 In 1898, he began his medical residence period (Spitaldienst) in Tungkun, in Canton Province, China (now Dongguan, Guangdong Province, China).